Can we Really Control our Emotions?

 Did you know, Jack Nicklaus, winner of 18 major golf championships said, “I never hit a shot, not even in practice, without having a very sharp, in-focus picture of it in my head.”
 He goes on to share this inner picture and all the steps the ball will take in great detail.

-Matthew Nagle, a man paralyzed in all four limbs uses mental practises to transform his entire way of life.
-He has learned how to use a mouse, control a robotic arm, open email and so much more…. all while having a silicone chip implanted inside his brain.
+Matthew Nagle, a man paralyzed in all four limbs uses mental practices to transform his entire way of life.
+He has learned how to use a mouse, control a robotic arm, open his email and so much more…. all while having a silicon chip implanted inside his brain.

 Natan Sharansky sought out to become the worlds best chess player while in solitary confinement, just by practising mental visualization.
 Lo and behold, in 1996, Sharansky beat world champion chess player Garry Kasparov.

 Using Creative Visualization to Shape our Emotions

 Habits are formed by repeating the same processes over and over again.
 If we act intentionally in a certain situation this act will become habitual, normal and natural.
 We can train our emotions in the same way.